World Table Tennis (ITTF): Background

 In 2018, professional consultants Deloitte and Withers were engaged to assist with remodelling the way that the ITTF does business.
-Through full models and financial understanding of our events and other worldwide properties, ITTF sought to understand the untapped commercial potential of Table Tennis.
+Through full models and financial understanding of our events and other worldwide properties, ITTF sought to understand the untapped commercial potential of table tennis.
 One key finding led to the idea of separation between the management of the professional and institutional structures of table tennis.

-On 30 May 2019, ITTF announced the idea of World Table Tennis (WTT).
-WTT was to become the brand new commercial vehicle to drive success in the revolution and professionalisation of table tennis.
-To manage the set up of WTT, the ITTF executive committee appointed a selection panel.
-The appointed selection panel included ITTF President Thomas Weikert, ITTF Deputy President Khalil Al-Mohannadi, ITTF Executive Vice President for Finance Petra Sorling, ITTF CEO Steve Dainton, and ITTF Marketing Director Matthew Pound.
+On 30 May 2019, ITTF announced the idea of World Table Tennis (WTT), a new commercial vehicle for table tennis.
+To launch WTT, the ITTF executive committee appointed a selection panel.
+The panel included ITTF President Thomas Weikert, ITTF Deputy President Khalil Al-Mohannadi, ITTF Executive Vice President for Finance Petra Sorling, ITTF CEO Steve Dainton, and ITTF Marketing Director Matthew Pound.

+Recent hires

 WTT also announced the hire of Philippe Le Floc’h, former Chief Commercial Officer at FIFA and marketing director at UEFA, as Senior Commercial Strategy Consultant, in line with WTT's aim to commercialise the sport.
-Shortly after, Stephen Duckitt, who has 15 years of sports management experience, primarily with WTA and ATP, was announced as WTT Event Strategy Director.
+Shortly afterwards, Stephen Duckitt, who had 15 years of sports management experience, primarily with WTA and ATP, was announced as WTT Event Strategy Director.

+On 29 June 2020, WTT announced that China Table Tennis Association President, Liu Guoliang had accepted the role as Chair of the WTT Council.
+The WTT Council is tasked to ensure the healthy development of WTT and to be at the helm of the future development of table tennis.
+WTT Macao was announced on 11 September 2020 to be held between 25 and 29 November 2020.
+The debut event was a promotional showcase featuring 16 of the world's best male and 16 of the world's best female players.
+The event implemented a brand new format with innovative scoring methods.
+It also featured a prize purse of US$800,000 with players paid a minimum of US$15,000, and earning more prize money per match they win.

 Next to join was Melissa Soobratty.
 Announced on 4 December 2020, the former vice president, Media at Football Marketing Asia joined as WTT Senior Media Director to oversee all areas related to content, to further professionalise the organisation's expanding media operations.